valeriansaliou/sonic/README.md

 * **Search terms are stored in collections, organized in buckets**; you may use a single bucket, or a bucket per user on your platform if you need to search in separate indexes.
 * **Search results return object identifiers**, that can be resolved from an external database if you need to enrich the search results.
 This makes Sonic a simple word index, that points to identifier results.
 Sonic doesn't store any direct textual data in its index, but it still holds a word graph for auto-completion and typo corrections.
+* **Search query typos are corrected** if there are not enough exact-match results for a given word in a search query, Sonic tries to correct the word and tries against alternate words.
+You're allowed to make mistakes when searching.
+* **Insert and remove items in the index**; index-altering operations are light and can be commited to the server while it is running.
+A background tasker handles the job of consolidating the index so that the entries you have pushed or popped are quickly made available for search.
+* **Auto-complete any word** in real-time via the suggest operation.
+This helps build a snappy word suggestion feature in your end-user search interface.
 * **Networked channel interface (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
 The Sonic Channel protocol was designed to be lightweight on resources and simple to integrate with (the protocol is specified in the sections below).
 * **Easy-to-use libraries**, that let you connect to Sonic Channel from your apps.